IgnacioBinaghi/Collaborate/README.md

 ```
 pip install -r requirements.text
 ```
+Then, run the app.py file and you're all set!

 Program produced in HackNYU by Sho Ishizaki, Isaac Fisher, Ignacio Binaghi, and Kyle Wang.